senatorsmithy/river/packages/playground/README.md

 Uses TailwindCSS and Radix UI for components.

-- for more components, see https://ui.shadcn.com/docs/components
+- /components - component playground.
+See [ui.shadcn.com](https://ui.shadcn.com/docs/components) for more components.